top of page

 It is not rational healthcare policy.
 It is bureaucratic stubbornness masquerading as governance.

 The solution is not complicated.
-It does not require new science, new funding, new complex/liberty- restricting laws, or new technology.
-It requires reciprocity through mutual agreements between states and insurers to honor one another’s coverage for essential behavioral-health services.
+It does not require new science, new funding, new complex laws, or new technology.
+It requires reciprocity through mutual agreements between states and insurers to honor one another’s coverage for essential behavioral health services.

 • We already do this for driver’s licenses.